AllenInstitute/cell_type_mapper/cell_type_mapping_tree/src/hierarchical_mapping/cli/README.md

 ```
 python -m hierarchical_mapping.cli.from_specified_markers \
---config_path path/to/config.json \
+--input_json path/to/config.json
---result_path path/to/output/file.json \
---log_path /optional/path/to/log/file.json
 ```

-**Note**:

-- `result_path` can be specified in the config file.
-If `result_path` is specified at the command line, it will override whatever value is in the config file.
-- The log recorded in `log_path` is currently also stored in the output file, to it is not strictly necessary to specify a `log_path`.

 The config file is a JSON representation of a dict containing all of the configuration parameters expected by the tool.
 Those parameters are:

 ```